Does Any of This Sound Like Your Company?

 If any of these things sound like what you’re experiencing right now, you’re not alone.

-To survive in this disruptive environment, you must innovate, you must change, and you must do so in a customer-centric way.
+To minimize disruption in the workplace, and to survive in this disruptive environment, you must innovate, you must change, and you must do so in a customer-centric way.
 What does it mean to be customer-centric?
 It means understanding your customer’s needs and ensuring that they’re satisfied with the extent to which you meet those needs.
 To do so successfully, you must understand the true nature of the changing market in which you operate.

 The largest birth cohort of the last century, Millennials now comprise the largest generational segment of the US workforce (US Bureau of the Census).
 Your company must increasingly adapt to the dictum that “Millennials are different.”
 And the key to marketing to Millennials lies in understanding who they are and what “keeps them awake at night.”